-Here are my top lines for the Mirza International Ltd:
+Here are my top lines for Mirza International Ltd:

 - 10 yr CAGR of 15% for sales turnover & net profit after tax (PAT).

-- Profit Margin has not increased but is at average of 6% for last five years.
+- Profit Margin has not increased but is at an average of 6% for the last five years.

 - The Return on Net Operating assets is (operating profits – depreciation)/Net Operating assets is 28%.
 Its financial obligations have steadily increased but the solvency and debt coverage ratios look comfortable.

 - The company is undergoing a merger with a private company called Genesisfootwear Enterprises Private Ltd. I am not sure if this will be a good move for Mirza International Ltd.

 Look forward to hearing from you on Mirza International Ltd.